Asymptotic Results on Adaptive False Discovery Rate Controlling Procedures Based on Kernel Estimators: Introduction

 \section{Introduction}

-Multiple simultaneous hypothesis testing has become a major issue for high-dimensional data analysis in a variety of fields, including non-parametric estimation by wavelet methods in image analysis, functional magnetic resonance imaging (fMRI) in medicine, source detection in astronomy, or DNA microarray analysis in genomics.
-Given a possibly large set of observations corresponding either to a null hypothesis $\hn$, or an alternative hypothesis $\ha$, several questions are of interest: \begin{enumerate} \item a \textbf{detection problem}: are there any true alternatives? \item an \textbf{estimation problem}: how many hypotheses are true alternatives? \item a \textbf{selection problem}: which hypotheses are true alternatives? \end{enumerate}
+Multiple simultaneous hypothesis testing has become a major issue for high-dimensional data analysis in a variety of fields, including non-parametric estimation by wavelet methods in image analysis, functional magnetic resonance imaging (fMRI) in medicine, source detection in astronomy, and DNA microarray or high-throughput sequencing analyses in genomics.
+Given a set of observations corresponding either to a null hypothesis or an alternative hypothesis, the goal of multiple testing is to infer which of them correspond to true alternatives.
+This requires the definition of risk measures that are adapted to the large number of tests performed: typically $10^4$ to $10^6$ in genomics.
+The False Discovery Rate (\fdr) introduced by~\cite{benjamini95controlling} is one of the most commonly used and one of the most widely studied such risk measure in large-scale multiple testing problems.
+The \fdr\ is defined as the expected proportion of false positives among rejected hypotheses.
+A simple procedure called the Benjamini-Hochberg (BH) procedure provides \fdr\ control when the tested hypotheses are independent~\citep{benjamini95controlling} or follow specific types of positive dependence~\citep{benjamini01the-control}.

-These three problems have been studied in the framework of \emph{mixture models}: a $p$-value of the test of the null hypothesis $\hn$ against the alternative $\ha$ is associated with each observation, and the distribution of these $p$-values is modeled as a mixture of a null and an alternative distribution.

-The detection and the estimation problem can be viewed as standard testing and estimation problems.
-The originality of recent contributions ~\citep{abramovich06aus,cai07estimation,donoho04higher,donoho06asymptotic,jin07estimating,meinshausen06estimating,jin08proportion} comes from the fact that they focus on \emph{sparse} mixture models, in which the fraction of true alternatives tends to $0$, and the dissimilarity between the distributions under $\hn$ and $\ha$ increases as the number $m$ of tested hypotheses tend to $+\infty$.

-The selection problem is by nature less standard: as it involves testing a \emph{large} number of hypotheses, it requires the definition of appropriate risk measures.
-The False Discovery Rate (\fdr) introduced by~\cite{benjamini95controlling} has become the most popular of these measures. \fdr\ is the expected False Discovery Proportion (\fdp), that is, the expected proportion of erroneous rejections among selected hypotheses.
-A related quantity is the Positive False Discovery rate (\pfdr), that is, the conditional expectation of \fdp\ given that at least one discovery has been made. \cite{benjamini95controlling} proved that the so-called \BH\ procedure controls \fdr\ at any desired level in $[0,1]$.
-The selection problem has mostly been studied in \emph{dense} (that is, non sparse) situations where all model parameters remain fixed as $m \to +\infty$~\cite{benjamini95controlling,genovese02operating,genovese04a-stochastic,storey02daf}.